-A small native tree of wetlands and swamps.
+Pussy Willow is a native shrub or small tree of wetlands and swamps.
 It can grow from 10 to 20 feet in height, usually with multiple trunks.
 The plant will grow as a small tree but is more frequently seen in the marshes as a multi-stemmed shrub.

 The bark is smooth on younger growth and becomes split and furrowed on larger stems - gray-brown in color.

 Twigs are slender and yellow-brown to reddish-brown and may have fine hair when young.
 Buds are covered with a single reddish-purple scale.

 The leaves are alternate, simple, elliptical and blue-green above and pale green, almost white, on the underside, not hairy.
 Some leaves may be irregularly toothed.
 Leaf bases are convex, the tips are convex to very pointed.
 Secondary veins of the leaf are curved and irregularly spaced.
 At the base of the leaf, which has a short stalk, are a pair of green stipules, somewhat heart shaped.

 Flowers: Plants are dioecious, that is each plant has only male or female flowers.
 The catkins, both male and female, appear on second year twigs in late winter before the leaves emerge.
 They are showy and in Minnesota at least, considered a harbinger of spring temperatures.
 Male catkins are shorter, first covered with dense silver hair and then elongating to about an inch and yellow in color from the mass of male flowers each of which has two stamens with yellow anthers.
 The female catkins have many small greenish carpels with yellow styles which have divided tips.
 The carpels have short silky hairs.
 Female catkins range from 1 to 4 inches long.
 Both sexes have a nectar gland at the base of the flower to attract bees.